HNLMS Rigel (1931)

 HNLMS Rigel was a multi-purpose steamship of the Government Navy that could also be used as minelayer and as yacht for the Governor-general of the Dutch East Indies.
 The ship was militarized in 1939 and taken into service of the Royal Netherlands Navy, where it served as minelayer between 1939 and 1942.

 Design and construction

 Rigel was built in the Netherlands at the Nederlandsche Dok Maatschappij.
-The ship was laid down on 3 March 1930, launched on 7 March 1931 and commissioned into the Government Navy on 6 November 1931.
+The ship's construction began on 3 March 1930, it was launched on 7 March 1931 and commissioned into the Government Navy on 6 November 1931.
 The costs of building the ship was estimated to be 1.080.000 Dutch guilders, which was considered to be quite low for this type of ship.

 The ship was equipped with a double set of rails on her deck that could carry a total of 150 mines.
 After being militarized in 1939 Rigel also got equipped with a ASDIC installation between 1940 and 1941.